AntheSevenants/tx3g-export/README.md

 ```
 2. From the output, we can see that the subtitle has track ID 4 (not track ID 3, don't be confused!)
 2. Now, convert the embedded subtitles with the following command:
-	`mp4box "file.mov" -ttxt 3` (`4` is the ID of the subtitle track)
+	`mp4box "file.mov" -ttxt 4` (`4` is the ID of the subtitle track)
 3. You now get your (borked) TTXT file as an output in the directory of the MOV file.

 ## Step 3: Putting TeXML and TTXT together

 We could now start manually copying and pasting subtitle contents from the TeXML file to the TTXT file.
 This is tedious work, however, and would result in copy-paste errors, RSI and mental insanity.
 Luckily, I put together a Python script which can automate this process for you.
 You can use it as follows:

+0. Clone this repository.
-0. Install all dependencies:
+1. Install all dependencies:
 	`pip install -r requirements.txt`
-1. `python texml.xml ttxt_in.ttxt ttxt_out.ttxt`
+1. `python texml2ttxt.py texml.xml ttxt_in.ttxt ttxt_out.ttxt`

-Your TeXML and TTXT files will be merged, and the resulting output will be saved as ttxt_out.ttxt (or whatever you decide on the output filename).
+Your TeXML and TTXT files will be merged, and the resulting output will be saved as ttxt_out.ttxt (or whatever you decide on as the output filename).

 ## Step 4: To SRT and beyond

-You can now use mp4box again to export the TTXT file to another file format, such as SRT.
+You can now use MP4box again to export the TTXT file to another file format, such as SRT.

 ```
 mp4box -srt "ttxt_out.ttxt"